 The soundbar is the icing on the cake.
 Although there are several preset sound settings available, you can customize the equalizer as well.
 The bass is deep, and the treble isn’t irritating.
-Although the soundbar couldn’t match the experience of our Edifier, we found it not compulsory to attach one for day to day entertainment.
+Although the soundbar couldn’t match the experience of our Edifier, we found it not compulsory to attach one for day-to-day entertainment.

 External USB can be found from the Media Player inside the AI Pont app, which isn’t a direct way to access the media.
-We wished if Changhong Ruba could place an app on the home screen for reaching external drives; however, it can be dealt with through Play Store, where a couple of apps like MX Player or File Manager can make things way more comfortable.
+We wished if Changhong Ruba could place an app on the home screen for reaching external drives; however, it can be dealt with through the Play Store, where a couple of apps like MX Player or File Manager can make things way more comfortable.

 I could attach my 500GB 3.0 external drive full of movies with the TV.
 Browsing through the folders and playing anything on, regardless of the size of the file, was a piece of cake without a lag.

 Running the game on this huge screen is an excellent experience.
-Google Play provides some interesting variety of different genres of games.
-It’s better to use Ethernet cable instead of relying on the wifi that will keep bothering you with slower download speed.
+Google Play provides an interesting variety of different genres of games.
+It’s better to use an Ethernet cable instead of relying on the wifi that will keep bothering you with a slower download speed.
 Although gaming pads are recommended for getting the actual experience, and they really are the proper way, the navigation dial on the remote can do the trick.
 Of course, it is not a way to play the game like Real Racing 3 that we tried and a couple of others to see how the remote can handle it.
 Keeping the remote aside, the games don’t lag or stutter on this UHD TV, and there are very few instances of frame drops that are barely noticeable.

-There is Chromecast builtin, and you can also do multicast through Android apps, but unlike others, Changhong Ruba has not provided a dedicated app for multicasting that forces us to rely on other less optimized apps on the Play Store which makes casting nearly impossible sometimes.
+There is Chromecast built-in, and you can also do multicast through Android apps, but unlike others, Changhong Ruba has not provided a dedicated app for multicasting that forces us to rely on other less optimized apps on the Play Store which makes casting nearly impossible sometimes.